Tim Janus: Game show appearances

-Tim appeared on the syndicated version of Who Wants to Be a Millionaire in 2009, winning $100,000 before choosing to walk away, although he had surmised the correct answer to the $250,000 question.
-Millionaire at the time had an event called the Million Dollar Tournament of 10 where the ten highest earning contestants from the season's first 45 shows will return for a chance to answer a million dollar question, and Janus qualified as the fifth seed for the Million Dollar Prize.
+Janus appeared on the syndicated version of Who Wants to Be a Millionaire in 2009, winning $100,000 before choosing to walk away, although he had surmised the correct answer to the $250,000 question.
+Millionaire at the time had an event called the Million Dollar Tournament of 10 where the 10 highest earning contestants from the season's first 45 shows would return for a chance to answer a million dollar question, and Janus qualified as the fifth seed for the Million Dollar Prize.
 He returned on November 16 to answer his Million Dollar Question.